 Here’s the easiest drink recipe that has the most stunning result: the classic Champagne cocktail!
 Are you celebrating something?
 Because this is the drink for you.
 Adding a sugar cube to champagne makes a fountain of bubbles that positively sparkles!
 I am pretty enamored with this drink.
 It takes any party to celebration status with just a few simple ingredients.
-Head to the recipe, or learn more about this classic cocktail below.
+Here’s all you need to know about this classic cocktail!

 What’s a Champagne cocktail?